Hendrickje Stoffels: In Rembrandt's art

 If one compares the large number of etchings, drawings and paintings with the purpose of recognizing Hendrickje it appears more often than not that there is little mutual resemblance between all the candidates.
 It is surprising how, still, in recent art historical literature numerous works are identified as Hendrickje Stoffels as a matter of course.

 Sluijter suggests that the broad similarity between the faces of women in Rembrandt's paintings suggest that he tended to portray an "ideal type".

 Hendrickje is also traditionally identified as the model for a number of nudes, especially the painting Bathsheba at Her Bath.
 She would have been 28 at the time of the painting.
 Sluijter has proposed otherwise, stating that Rembrandt would be very unlikely to portray his partner's own recognisable face on nudes to be sold publicly.

+Hendrickje's appearance in paintings

+While not confirmed, many historians and physicians have theorized Hendrickje may have had breast cancer or a similar condition.
+An Italian surgeon, T. Greco, theorized she may breast cancer based on her appearance in the painting Bathsheba at Her Bath.
+Appearance such as the asymmetry, distended appearance, and peau d'orange on the left breast as well as swelling in and around the left armpit.
+After doing research into her life, Greco theorized her death could be caused by breast cancer.

+The theory has been expected by both physicians and historians.
+The book, Bathsheba's breast: women, cancer & history, is named after this theory, but doesn't help confirm or deny the theory.
+Other theories have been suggested for Hendrickje's appearance, such as an abscess due to tuberculosis, mastitis, and improper restoration.
+One of the main points of contention of people who don't believe in the breast cancer theory is she lived for nine years after the painting was finished, which would be unlikely at the time without a mastectomy.
+Paolo Zamboni, a vascular surgeon, theorized the appearance could have been caused by thrombophlebitis or Mondor disease, which could cause the appear but wouldn't be nearly as deadly as cancer.